kushalcodes/accept-cookie-js/README.md

    text : 'We use &#127850; cookies for our users to get the best experience.'
 ```

-> default values used unless setted using setters
+- default values used unless setted using setters

 ## dependencies used

-> https://github.com/js-cookie/js-cookie is used for cookie handling, multiple browser support
+- https://github.com/js-cookie/js-cookie  used for cookie handling, multiple browser support